chestercodes/chester.codes/content/posts/026-2019-12-25-automating-dotnet-versioning-synver/post.md

 ### --surface-of

-The `--surface-of` command takes a path and serialises the API in a format called [LSON (Lisp inspired serialisation)](https://github.com/fsprojects/LSON):
+The `--surface-of` command takes a path and serialises the API into a format called [LSON (Lisp inspired serialisation)](https://github.com/fsprojects/LSON):

 ```
 synver --surface-of path/to/some.dll